dtian09/Optimization-of-Neural-Network-Architectures/README.md

 Constraint-based random search (CBRS) (finds optimal 2-layer and 3-layer network architectures with < 37 inputs and mini_nodes to max_nodes in each layer; the network architectures are created using constraint satisfaction),

-Constraint-based genetic algorithm (CBGA) (find optimal 2-layer network architectures with < 37 inputs and mini_nodes to max_nodes in each layer; the network architectures are created using constraint satisfaction),
+Constraint-based genetic algorithm (CBGA) (finds optimal 2-layer network architectures with < 37 inputs and mini_nodes to max_nodes in each layer; the initial population is created using constraint satisfaction; the offspring population is created using evolution and constraint satisfaction),

-A methodology to select a minimum training set using Short-time Fourier Transform (STFT) (STFT is used to select the most representative training patterns from a training set).
+A methodology to select a minimum training set using Short-time Fourier Transform (STFT) (selects the most representative training patterns from a training set using STFT).

 The Matlab Neural Network Toolbox 2017 and the Genetic Algorithm Toolbox of the University Sheffield (http://codem.group.shef.ac.uk/index.php/ga-toolbox) were used to implement the algorithms.
 To run these algorithms on a computer, these toolboxes must be installed on the computer.
 CBRS and CBGA were implemented using Matlab, java and ECLiPSe constraint logic programming system (http://eclipseclp.org/).
 Therefore, java and ECLiPSe must also be installed on the computer.
 The programs can be modified to tailor to other regression or classification problems.